scissortails/Timeline/README.md

 # Timeline
 A tool for creating SVG timelines from JSON.
+Mildly modified to work with Python 3.*.

 ### Example